-- ☐ (A) Specific guidelines on climate change (may be part of guidelines on environmental factors) - ☑ (B) Specific guidelines on human rights (may be part of guidelines on social factors) - ☑ (C) Specific guidelines on other systematic sustainability issues Specify:
+- ☑ (A) Specific guidelines on climate change (may be part of guidelines on environmental factors) - ☑ (B) Specific guidelines on human rights (may be part of guidelines on social factors) - (C) Specific guidelines on other systematic sustainability issues Specify:

-We have guidelines related to Decent Work, Human Rights, Modern Slavery, countering corruption, Anti-discrimination, Anti-bribery, etc. as part of our Code of Conduct o (D) Our formal responsible investment policy(ies) does not include guidelines on systematic sustainability issues
+We have guidelines related to Decent Work, Modern Slavery, etc. as part of our Code of Conduct.
+We have separate policies for Human Rights, and Diversity, Equity and Inclusion.

+o (D) Our formal responsible investment policy(ies) does not include guidelines on systematic sustainability issues